 - 2015: Jordan Kennedy and Stefon Brown place 2nd at the 2nd Annual tournament hosted by Bloomsburg University.

-The focus of the Frederick Douglass Learning Community (LC) is to celebrate the legacy of famed abolitionist Frederick Douglass.
+The focus of the Frederick Douglass Social Justice Learning Community is to celebrate the legacy of famed abolitionist Frederick Douglass.

 - Helps students ease their transition to college and meeting people with similar interests and passions for social justice

 - Students may participate in themed programs exploring diversity and social justice issues

 - Students receive support from seasoned peer mentors

 - Develops students’ skills to become socially conscious, self-advocating, and free thinkers

 The Frederick Douglass LC welcomes all first-year students of any major or those presently undeclared.
 This LC participates in conjunction with the Frederick Douglass Institute to promote academic excellence in a culturally diverse setting.
 The LC focuses on developing students to be critical thinkers and provides a platform for students who are passionate about social justice issues.

 The Frederick Douglass LC focuses on multiculturalism as it pertains to a myriad of identities that encompasses ability, age, gender identity, sex, sexual identity, nationality, race, religion, socioeconomic status, class, and more.
 This LC is a great way to educate one’s self and others on topics related to diversity, equity, and inclusion.